Melville Syme: Native forest restoration

 Another Kaikōura community project where Syme has had a significant leadership role is the restoration of an area of around 5 ha of coastal native forest on land owned by the New Zealand Presbyterian Church on the hill adjacent to the racecourse in South Bay.
 This project was initiated by St Paul's Presbyterian Church, and was called He Timatanga Hou /New Beginnings.
 The project received funding support from the Community Environment Fund, the Kaikōura District Council, the Kaikōura Lions Club, Waipapa Lime Works, Kaikōura New World and Environment Canterbury.
 The project was also supported by Te Runanga ō Kaikōura, the Historic Places Trust and Te Runanga ō Ngāi Tahu.
 Syme was the representative of St Paul's Presbyterian Church on the project team.
 The project includes a walkway, and took five years to complete.
 Syme had the role of foreman for much of that time.

 Other community roles

 Syme has been involved in many other community organisations in Kaikōura, including the Presbyterian Church, Federated Farmers, and the Kaikōura A&P Association.

 Honours and awards

 In the 2016 Queen's Birthday Honours, Syme was awarded the Queen's Service Medal, for services to the community.

 Personal life

 Syme and his wife Julie have been farmers.
+The Symes once owned all the farmland on the Kaikōura Peninsula.
+In 2001, they sold 170 ha of land on the peninsula to the tourist operation Whalewatch Kaikōura.